 The range-topping Limited includes a 12-speaker Sony audio system with HD radio, power folding side mirrors, ambient lighting, power adjustable pedals, automatic climate control, a power driver's seat, an auto-dimming interior mirror, 20-inch wheels. a rear-view camera, remote start and keyless access with push-button start.

 The Limited can be spec'd with the 301A Equipment Group, which ups the ante with a navigation system, ventilated front seats, a power liftgate, power-folding third row seats, a heated steering wheel and a power adjustable passenger's seat.
 The 302A Equipment Group includes those features plus

 All Explorers are fitted with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.

-Alternatives to the Explorer in the three-row crossover segment are numerous and include the Honda Pilot, Chevrolet Traverse, Toyota Highlander, Dodge Durango and Mazda CX-9.
+Alternatives to the Explorer in the three-row crossover segment are numerous and include the Honda Pilot, Chevrolet Traverse, Toyota Highlander and Dodge Durango.